-We have presented the first complete baseline design of the electron ring collimation system for the Electron–Ion Collider and demonstrated its effectiveness through high-statistics multi-turn tracking simulations.
+We have presented the first baseline design of the electron ring collimation system for the Electron–Ion Collider and demonstrated its effectiveness through high-statistics multi-turn tracking simulations.
 By integrating a dedicated betatron-collimation insertion into IR4 and optimizing its optics across all ESR beam energies, we have shown that a minimal system consisting of a single primary collimator per plane is sufficient to localize beam-gas and Touschek losses and suppress IR6 losses by one to two orders of magnitude, assuming operation after sufficient integrated beam dose has been accumulated to achieve low residual gas pressure.
 Importantly, this level of mitigation is achieved without compromising the machine acceptance or significantly affecting the multi-hour beam lifetime required for stable swap-out operation.

-The results confirm that the proposed collimation insertion protects the superconducting final-focusing magnets and reduces potential detector backgrounds to levels consistent with the baseline ePIC detector performance requirements.
+The results confirm that the proposed collimation insertion protects the SC final-focusing magnets and significantly reduces beam losses in the IR.
+The resulting loss levels are consistent with expectations for controlling detector background sources, although a full evaluation of detector backgrounds is beyond the scope of this work.
 The achieved heat-load densities remain below the preliminary cryogenic limits, establishing IR4 as a robust and sustainable location for beam-loss interception in the present lattice design.